ibm-cloud-docs/vpc/vsi_is_profiles.md

 - A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance that is suitable for a virtual server instance Balanced profile.
 - A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Compute profile.
 - A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Memory profile.

+Customers with special access can provision storage with the new sdp profile.
+The defined performance profile is similar to the custom IOPS profile.
+For more information about the allow-listed release, such as supported features, and limitations, see [About Block Storage for VPC](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
+{: preview}

 ## Viewing profile configurations
 {: #popular-profiles}